By: Sam Kislia

 Of course, Milwaukee isn’t the only area getting in on the fun.

 Café Hollander has locations in Madison, Mequon and Wauwatosa in addition to their Milwaukee location.
 If you’re stopping in for a boozy brunch, we suggest starting it out right with some house-made beignets for the table.
 Hollander suggests pairing these sweet treats with a glass of the heavier New Holland Poet to balance out the citrus and sweetness of the beignets.
-If you’re hungry for more, the Tenderloin Gratin Skillet is a great match for the Surly Coffee Bender, offering a great compliment to the roasted wild mushrooms and Gruyere in the dish.
+If you’re hungry for more, the Tenderloin Gratin Skillet is a great match for the Houblon Chouffe, offering a great compliment to the roasted wild mushrooms and Gruyere in the dish.

 If you’re heading up to Door County, Bier Zot in Sister Bay is a gastropub with eleven carefully curated drafts, one cask and more than 100 bottled varieties to pair with their European-style menu.
 Bier Zot has pairings for everything from snacks to small plates and even sandwiches.
 However, if you’re looking to pair a beer with a bratwurst, you’ll find the menu has some very Wisconsin-esque advice for you: Everything pairs with a brat!

 Not all pairings have to be so specific to be helpful.
 World of Beer, with locations in Middleton, Wauwatosa, and Appleton has more of a loose pairing menu.
 Because their selection is so vast and ever-changing, they suggest a style of beer with each dish to keep you from feeling overwhelmed.
 Ordering the chimay burger?
 World of Beer suggests choosing one of their seven Belgian Tripels.
 Isn’t it great to have options?